Coronado, California: Government and politics

 Coronado is governed by a city council, which is presided over by a directly elected mayor.
 The mayor and councilmembers serve four-year terms.
 Council designates one of its members as Mayor Pro Tempore.

+The current mayor of Coronado is John Duncan, who serves as the city's 52nd mayor.

 Coronado has long been a Republican stronghold; in 2013, about 47% of voters were registered Republican, 25% Democratic, and 24% nonpartisan.

 Prior to 2020, the resort city had voted for the Republican nominee in each presidential election since at least 1964.
 From 1968 to 1988, each Republican presidential candidate received over 70% of the vote.
 However the city has been trending Democratic in recent years, with each of the last four Republican presidential candidates receiving less than 60% of the vote.
 In 2016, Donald Trump won Coronado with a plurality of the vote, and Hillary Clinton received the largest share of the vote for a Democratic candidate since at least 1960.
 In 2020, Democratic nominee and former vice president Joe Biden won Coronado with 51.50% of the vote, becoming the first Democratic presidential nominee to carry the city in decades.
 This result was nevertheless significantly lower than his statewide vote share of 63.48%.